shuftipro/iOS-SDK/verification-using-rest-api/README.md

   Leave empty to perform data extraction from the proof which will be uploaded by end-users.
 Provide a valid date.
 Please note that the date should be after today.
   Example 2025-12-31

+  * <h3>fetch_enhanced_data</h3>

+  Required: **No**
+  Type: **string**
+  Accepted value: **1**

+  Provide 1 for enabling enhanced data extraction for the document.
+Shufti Pro provides its customers with the facility of extracting enhanced data features using OCR technology.
+Now, instead of extracting just personal information input fields, Shufti Pro can fetch all the additional information comprising more than 100 data points from the official ID documents supporting 150 languages.
+For example height, place_of_birth, nationality, marital_status, weight, etc.(additional charges apply)
+Extrated data will be returned in object under the key additional_data in case of verification.accepted or verification.declined.
+For Details on additional_data object go to [Additional Data](https://api.shuftipro.com/api/docs/#additional-data)

 <!-- -------------------------------------------------------------------------------- -->
 * ## address